liuchunsense/Clutter-Grasp-Dataset/README.md

 ### 1.3 train-test.zip

-The zip file contains four folders：train-test-all、train-test-cornell、train-test-mutil、train-test-single.
+The zip file contains four folders：train-test-all, train-test-cornell, train-test-mutil, train-test-single.

 They save the test set and train set allocation when using the following four types of samples for training: